amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 ## 4. Dealing with latency

 The simulator has been setup to have a latency of 100ms.
-This means that the actuator inputs sent to the simulator execute with a delay of 0.1 s.
+This means that the actuator inputs sent to the simulator execute with a delay of 100ms.
 I found that the best approach to dealing with latency is to explicitely account for it in the MPC model.
 I incorporated latency in the MPC state before passing it to the solver.
 As a result the solution from the solver - steering and throttle better account for the current state of the vehicle.
 Also I found that having dt > latency ensured smooth motion in the simulator.

 The controller is designed to work well with a latency of 100ms in the actuation commands.
 MPC controllers are generally much better in handling latency due to the following two reasons: